-He next went to the island of Ceram, where he found many of the inhabitants literally hungering and thirsting after righteousness; and it is probable that the seriousness with which his message was heard by others, was considerably augmented by an alarming earthquake occurring a few minutes after he reached one of the negeries, or villages.
+He next went to the island of Ceram. where he found many of the inhabitants literally hungering and thirsting after righteousness; and it is probable that the seriousness with which his message was heard by others, was considerably augmented by an alarming earthquake occurring a few minutes after he reached one of the negeries, or villages.
 Previous to his quitting this island, a person came to him from Nalaliwu, containing about four hundred inhabitants, earnestly entreating him to go thither, and preach the gospel among them.
-It seems that these people had, in former times, been professedly christian, but, having been long since conquered by their mohammedan neighbours, who had burnt their church, and destroyed their Bibles, they had subsequently lived in a wretched state of ignorance and idolatry.
+It seems that these people had, in former times, been professedly christian, but, having been long since conquered by their mohammedan neighbours. who had burnt their church, and destroyed their Bibles, they had subsequently lived in a wretched state of ignorance and idolatry.
 With this request Mr. Kam readily complied, and, on his arrival, he was received with the greatest demonstrations of joy.
-Such an effect was produced, also, by his preaching, He next went to the island of Ceram, where he Such an effect was produced, also, by his preaching, during the three days which he spent among them, that they brought out and destroyed their idols with one consent, and burnt down the houses which, in the time of their blind infatuation, they had erected for the worship of the devil.
+Such an effect was produced, also, by his preaching, during the three days which he spent among them, that they brought out and destroyed their idols with one consent, and burnt down the houses which, in the time of their blind infatuation, they had erected for the worship of the devil.